Bhaskar-kumar-arya/resume-job-matchmaker/README.md

 ## The Proposed Solution
 The ultimate goal is to build an **AI-Based Smart Allocation Engine**—an intelligent marketplace that addresses these challenges through three core pillars:

-1.  **Semantic Matching with NLP:** An advanced Natural Language Processing (NLP) module performs deep semantic analysis of resumes and internship descriptions, moving beyond keywords to understand the true context of skills and responsibilities.
+1.  **Semantic Matching with NLP:** An advanced Natural Language Processing (NLP) module performs deep semantic analysis of resumes and internship descriptions, moving beyond keywords to understand the true context of skills and responsibilities.we will use a Bi-encoder model to generate embeddings and get top N matches for each Job description , then a Cross-Encoder model to then reRank the mapped resume of each Job description for a much better accuracy.
 2.  **Hybrid Recommendation Engine:** A combination of content-based and collaborative filtering techniques generates a multi-factor "Match Score" for each candidate-internship pair.
 3.  **Fair Allocation Module:** A constrained optimization framework ensures equitable distribution of opportunities across all states, districts, and social categories, aligning with national policy goals.